11. Plone 6 Basics¶

 Plone is an Enterprise CMS, both mature and vivid.
 With the current version 6, the success of over 20 years is continuing.
 It brings some changes to former Plone versions.
 The following is meant to give an orientation, which changes these are and how they affect your upcoming projects.

 Volto is a React based frontend for Plone.
 Beside the Plone Classic frontend and other frontends, it is the default frontend and editor from Plone 6 on.

 The intention to build a new frontend was to achieve a new experience for editing the web.

 First of all, it is important to note that,

 Volto is the default frontend for Plone 6 but Plone can still serve as backend and frontend.

-Volto uses plone.restapi to communicate with Plone backend.
+Volto uses plone.restapi to communicate with the Plone backend.

-Volto is installed separately from Plone backend.
+Volto is installed separately from the Plone backend.
 See chapter Installing Plone frontend for instructions.